Docker SDK Configuration

 Docker Configuration for Non-Privileged Users on Linux

-This guide explains how to configure Docker on Linux so that containers—including the spkg
+This guide explains how to configure Docker on Linux so that containers—including the spkg container—can be built and executed without requiring superuser (sudo) privileges.

 1. Install Docker Engine